broadinstitute/gatk/scripts/variantstore/docs/azure/cromwell_on_azure_cosmos.md

 COSMOS_DB_DATA_CONTRIBUTOR_ROLE_ID=$(az cosmosdb sql role definition list --account-name $COSMOS_DB_NAME | jq -r '.[] | select(.roleName == "Cosmos DB Built-in Data Contributor") | .id')

 # Assign the Cosmos DB Data Contributor role to the Cosmos DB Data Contributor group.
 # Unfortunately this does not seem to be working.
-If we make the Variants Team group this role this seems to work.
+If we give the Variants Team group this role everything seems to work.
-# I'm not sure what's going on here, are nested groups really not supported for role assignments?
+# Are nested groups really not supported for role assignments?
 # for id in ${COSMOS_DB_DATA_CONTRIBUTOR_GROUP_ID}

 # Assign the Cosmos DB Data Contributor role to the Variants team and the CoA UAMI.